 You'll encounter a required health section as part of your online account.
 This provides helpful information to camp staff and/or medical personnel in case of a health problem or emergency.
-Also, if you have any kind of special need or mental health condition that might pose a challenge for you at camp, or impact others negatively, you must let us know clearly.
+Also, if you have any kind of special need or mental health condition that might pose a challenge for you at camp, require significant support from staff, or impact others negatively, you must let us know clearly.
 We may want to talk with you and/or your parents ahead of time, too.
 In these situations, ignorance is not bliss for anyone-the camper involved, the staff, or other campers.
 We are not staffed to support every type of need, and we may determine together that NBTSC is not the right fit at this time.
 (See our fine print web page for more.)

-Important: if you've already told us something about your health (informally, verbally, in an email, etc.), you still need to also share it via your online health history.
+Important: if you've already told us something about your health (informally, verbally, in an email, at camp last year, etc.), you still need to also share it via your online health section.
 This is our reference anytime a camper has a health problem - so it must be thorough and complete.

-You absolutely may not attend camp if you don't provide complete health history information.
+You absolutely may not attend NBTSC if you don't provide complete health history information.